thirdandgrove/tag-gulp-starter/README.md

 * Tip: If running `gulp icons` returns an error, sometimes this can be caused by a malformed svg.
 Try converting the shape to outlines, expand to bounds, then clip to artboard.

+### Generating SVG Sprites

+- Add svg images to the `src/images` folder.
+During `gulp watch` these images will be optimized and then sprited.
+The results will include a unified svg with an unified svg file with appropriate `symbol` for `use` with inline svg.
+A handy reference HTML sticker sheet is also created in the `dist` directory.

+### Using SVG Sprites

+- A nice tutorial to use the spite can be found here [SVG symbol a Good Choice for Icons](https://css-tricks.com/svg-symbol-good-choice-icons/)

 ### Sass-lint

 Sass-lint rules are found in `sass-lint.yml` in the theme root.